Orange-Code-Project/anicana-docs-en/source/game-development/persona.rst

 |
 | PERSONAs with high FORCE internal values primarily target ARCANAs with low FORCE values.
 | When a low-FORCE PERSONAs absorb a high-FORCE ARCANAs, there is a higher probability that the internal values of the absorbing PERSONAs will deteriorate.
-| Players can enjoy the changes resulting from object absorption, and they can also utilize PERSONAs for collecting or selling high-ability PERSONAs on secondary marketplaces.
+| Consumer can enjoy the changes resulting from object absorption, and they can also utilize PERSONAs for collecting or selling high-ability PERSONAs on secondary marketplaces.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------